-After the buy the consumer goes through a stage where he reacts to the purchase, this is called post purchase reactions.
-Some of the reactions that can be expected from the customer after he consolidates the buy can be purchase dissonance, product usage, expectation proved false, fairness, complaints and loyalty.
+After the purchase the consumer goes through a stage in which he reacts to the purchase; this is referred to as post-purchase reactions.
+Some of the reactions that can be expected from the customer after he consolidates the purchanse can be purchase dissonance, product usage, expectation proved false, fairness, complaints and loyalty.
 Purchase dissonance is a situation experienced by the consumer immediately after purchase, particularly when the decision involves investments and risks.
 In this situation the consumer is tormented by doubt generated by cognitive dissonance.
 This theory belongs to the consistency theory which assumes that man seeks correlation between his conscious system components.
-When the balance is disturbed the person feels a psychological discomfort and tries to reduce the dissonance and avoid information and situations that can increase it.
-This can be done through rationalization in ways that convince that the person reached a justified decision (Mohammed, 2007).
-Another reaction is related to the product usage after the purchase, it refers to the frequency, amount of consumption and consumption opportunities.
-In frequency of consumption the aim of the manufacturer is to make sure continuous and trouble-free activity, and increase the frequency of consumption.
-On the other hand amount of consumption can be controlled and manipulated by the reseller through incentives, implanting new habits and preventing overuse of the product.
-And the producer can assist in finding new opportunities for using the product that will lead to increase in the consumption (Oliver and Bearden, 1985).
-The consumer has some expectations from the product and sometimes the expectations are proven false.
-This situation describes the satisfaction as a result of comparison conducted by the consumer between what he expected from the buy and what he actually derived from it.
-The expectation content can be norms, aspirations and assumptions, the consumer arrives to the buy with certain expectations about the level of performance of the product and those serve him as comparison level, or as internal benchmark for evaluating the performance (Westbrook and Reilly, 1983).
-The reaction of fairness refers to purchasing as a trade which at least two sides participates, the buyer and the seller.
-In this model the consumer satisfaction is affected not only by internal refutation process, but also by the interaction between trade partners.
-The theory is that people compare the ratio of output and input on their side to the output and input of the transaction partner, if their perception of the ratio tends against them, they feel exploited and their satisfaction decline (Daskalopoulou, 2008).
-Consumer complaints is another reaction that can be manifested in two ways of action, in a private action through abandonment of the product or brand, confiscating the seller, or even in a more drastic way in the form of accusation or defamation of the product in the firm surroundings or testimonies against the company and warnings about the seller.
-The other way is in an institutional level, this can be done by contacting the company in an attempt to return the product, replace it or get compensation, filing a complaint with the manufacturer or the store, filing a complaint with different consumer groups and even filing a lawsuit (Gilly and Gelb, 1982).
+When the balance is disturbed, the person feels a psychological discomfort and tries to reduce the dissonance and avoid information and situations that can increase it.
+This can be done through rationalisation in ways that convince the person that the decision reached was justified (Mohammed, 2007).
+Another reaction is related to product usage after the purchase; it refers to usage frequency, amount of consumption and consumption opportunities.
+With respect to frequency of consumption the manufacturer’s aim is to ensure continuous and trouble-free activity, and increase the frequency of consumption.
+On the other hand, the amount of consumption can be controlled and manipulated by the reseller through incentives, implanting new habits and preventing overuse of the product.
+And the producer can assist in finding new opportunities for using the product that will lead to an increase in consumption (Oliver and Bearden, 1985).
+The consumer has some expectations regarding the product and sometimes these expectations are not met.
+This situation describes satisfaction as a result of a comparison conducted by the consumer between what he expected from the purchase and what he actually derived from it.
+The expectation can involve norms, aspirations and assumptions; the consumer arrives at the purchase with certain expectations about the level of performance of the product and thes serve as a comparison level, or as an internal benchmark for evaluating product performance (Westbrook and Reilly, 1983).
+The reaction of fairness refers to th purchase as a treade in which at least two sides participate – the buyer and the seller.
+In this model consumer satisfaction is affected not only by the internal refutation process, but also by the interaction between trade partners.
+The theory is that people compare the ratio of output and input on their side to the output and input of the transaction partner; if their perception of the ratio tends to their disadvantage, they feel exploited and their satisfaction declines (Daskalopoulou, 2008).
+Consumer complaints are another reaction that can manifest as two kinds of actions: as a private action through abandonment of the product or brand, confiscating the seller, or in a more drastic way even in the form of accusation or defamation of the product in the firm surroundings or testimonies against the company and warnings about the seller.
+The other way is at an institutional level; this can be done by contacting the company in an attempt to return the product, replace it or get compensation, filing a complaint with the manufacturer or the store, filing a complaint with different consumer groups and even filing a lawsuit (Gilly and Gelb, 1982).
 And last, consumer loyalty is another type of reaction.
-For loyalty to be formed, two conditions must be fulfilled together - high involvement and buyback (Olsen, 2007).
+For loyalty to be formed, two conditions must be fulfilled together – high involvement and buyback (Olsen, 2007).